Learning under Model Misspecification: Applications to Variational and Ensemble methods: Proofs

 Finally, we have that,

-where first equality follows from the property of Dirac-delta distributions (see Equation \eqref{eq:Delta}), the second equality follows from the definition of $L(\bmtheta)$, the third equality follows again from the property of Dirac-delta distributions, and the last equality follows from the definition of $\bar{L}$.
+where the first equality follows because, as we have seen above, $\rho'$ acts as a Dirac-delta distributions (see Equation \eqref{eq:Delta}), the second equality follows from the definition of $L(\bmtheta)$, the third equality follows again from the property of Dirac-delta distributions, and the last equality follows from the definition of the cross-entropy loss $CE$. \end{proof}